vcarl/blog/src/pages/optimizing-docker.md

 # execution of nginx is omitted here.
 ```

 The above dockerfile produces an image that's 2.21GB.
-I can mke this a
+I can make this a
 multi-stage build by naming our "build" image and using a second `FROM`.

 ```dockerfile